Tree Survey for Mortgage Applications

-Often, this type of report is requested after the mortgage provider’s building surveyor has assessed the property.
-If required, the typical cost of a tree survey for mortgage purposes should be between £200 to £250, which will identify and recommend ways to manage the potential risk posed by trees to your property, with the aim of preventing potentially costly buildings repairs.
+Often, this type of report is requested after a building surveyor has assessed the property.
+If required, the survey will identify and recommend ways to manage the potential risk posed by trees to your property, with the aim of preventing potentially costly buildings repairs.

 The request of an arboricultural report by a building surveyor during a mortgage application is not necessarily an indication that trees or vegetation are certain to cause building damage.
 Usually, tree works are often recommended to ensure that trees and vegetation are maintained to prevent them from becoming large specimens and are more manageable within the garden.
 Often a regular cycle of pruning works is recommended for larger trees.
 Sometimes, when no other options are available, trees will need to be removed.
 However, this action should only be undertaken after consulting a qualified arboricultural consultant as this can also lead to structural damage.